PiNet/PiNet.github.io/_posts/2016-03-7-pinet-jessie-testing.md

 - Lots of bug fixes.

 ## Raspberry Pi 3!
+*As noted above, this support (although using slightly older kernels) is now included in PiNet Wheezy (stable and development) releases.*

 Yes, you read right, PiNet Jessie supports Raspberry Pi 3 Model B!
 Unfortunately not using Wifi [(see FAQ for why not)](http://pinet.org.uk/articles/faq.html#does_it_support_wifi).
 It should simply work out of the box with PiNet and a micro sd card.
 Although the Raspberry Pi 3 does have support for PXE style network booting without an SD card, right now the required supporting firmware and documentation from Raspberry Pi Foundation is not yet available.
 Interested in some benchmarks with the Raspberry Pi 3 vs older Pis on PiNet?
 Check out the newly updated [benchmarks page](http://pinet.org.uk/articles/advanced/benchmarks.html).